Prajwal-1718/LT-Spice-Practice-Simulation/README.md

 # LT-Spice-Practice-Simulation
-Some basic circuit simulation using LT Spice
+Some basic circuit simulation using LT Spice.
+The results of the same are also present in the same folder.